jordanwatson/aksst/ReadME.md

-Author: Jordan Watson (jordan.watson@noaa.gov)
+Author: Jordan Watson (jordan.watson@noaa.gov) and Matt Callahan (mcallahan@psmfc.org)

-This package uses the [JPL MUR SST dataset](https://podaac.jpl.nasa.gov/dataset/MUR-JPL-L4-GLOB-v4.1) to plot regional Alaska sea surface temperatures in a format that looks like the following image.
+Apologies for the temporary disruption in service - the web API is being replaced with a newer and more functional version.
+The data are also being transitioned to a longer time series (from MUR SST to Coral Reef Watch SST).
+We're also working on integrating some marine heatwave functionality.
+It'll be worth it!
+You can see some interim developments with the new web API here (https://github.com/jordanwatson/AKFIN_WebService)

 ![sst image](/images/SST_Twitter_image.png)